Samurai Warriors 5: Gameplay

-Like previous games, the game is a hack and slash, in which the player faces against hundreds of enemy soldiers in a battlefield, with the objective usually being the defeat of an enemy commander.
+Like previous games, Samurai Warriors 5 is a hack and slash, in which the player faces against hundreds of enemy soldiers in a battlefield, with the objective usually being the defeat of an enemy commander.
 The game features a new Hyper Attack, which allows the player to traverse great distance while attacking enemies, and Ultimate Skill, augments that, depending on their type, can be used to continue combos, regenerate Musou Gauge, stun enemies, or deal a barrage of attacks.
 The game uses an art style resembling traditional Japanese painting.

 Story

 The game's scope of the Sengoku period is limited in contrast to previous games.
 Samurai Warriors 5 focuses on events leading up to the Honnō-ji Incident, with Nobunaga Oda and Mitsuhide Akechi being the prominent figures of the story.

+The story is divided between Nobunaga and Mitsuhide's POVs (referred to as Nobunaga's side and Mitsuhide's side).
+While Nobunaga's story focuses on his rise as an ambitious and charismatic underdog, and eventual death as the "Demon King" in Honnoji, Mitsuhide's story focuses on his personal friendships, relationship with Nobunaga and eventual failling out after Nobunaga refuses to send support to the Amago Clan, leading to their destruction by the Mori Clan.

+The game introduces Mitsuki, a fictional kunoichi who is the orphaned daughter of Nobunaga's younger brother Nobuyuki Oda, who believes that Nobunaga is her real father and tries to win his approval by joining his cause while refusing to believe Nobunaga's continuous claims that he's not her father.

+A major subplot is the mystery regarding the person inciting major rebellions against Nobunaga and Ieyasu Tokugawa following the fall of the Ashikaga Shogunate, which is eventually revealed to be the Iga ninja and Hanzo Hattori's friend Momochi Sandayu (a fictional character based on folklore) whose real motivation was the destruction of the Samurai-class.
+Momochi is later defeated by Ieyasu and Hanzo following Nobunaga's death but it's implied that he managed to cheat death.

+Mitsuhide is later defeated by Hideyoshi Toyotomi at Yamazaki, with him dying from his wounds in Mitsuki's arms.

+The game ends with both Hideyoshi and Ieyasu Tokugawa stating their desire to continue where Nobunaga left off and unite all of Japan, setting off their eventual rivalry.

 Characters

 The entire cast of characters has been vastly redesigned from previous incarnations (with the exception of Katsuyori Takeda, who retains his original design from Samurai Warriors: Spirit of Sanada).
-The amount of playable characters has also been cut when compared to the previous mainline game, Samurai Warriors 4 (which featured 55 playable characters), with only 37 playable characters being featured, 21 returning and 16 new (10 of the characters are Supporting Characters which means that they are not playable in Story Mode, and do not have unique Power Attacks, and a unique Ultimate Skill).
+The number of playable characters has also been cut when compared to the previous mainline game, Samurai Warriors 4 (which featured 55 playable characters), with only 37 playable characters being featured, 21 returning and 16 new (10 of the characters are supporting characters which means that they are not playable in Story Mode, and do not have unique Power Attacks, and a unique Ultimate Skill).